Help (and Frequently Asked Questions)

 The payed versions (Silhouette Studio Designer edition) can open PDF files and SVG files.

-The freem (OEM) edition can not.
+The free (OEM) edition can not.
 But, it can open DXF files.
 So, you can choose the DXF-option

 from the listed file formats.
-Because of the limited DXF support, you will still need to mark
+Because of the limited DXF support of Silhouette Studion, all

 How do I create beautiful artwork from your templates?